core-wg/oscore/draft-ietf-core-object-security.md

 The oscore_version and algorithms parameters are established out-of-band and are thus never transported in OSCORE, but the external_aad allows to verify that they are the same in both endpoints.

-NOTE: The format of the external_aad is for simplicity the same for requests and responses, although some parameters, e.g. request_kid, need not be integrity protected in the requests.
+NOTE: The format of the external_aad is for simplicity the same for requests and responses, although some parameters, e.g. request_kid, need not be integrity protected in all requests.

 The Additional Authenticated Data (AAD) is composed from the external_add as described in Section 5.3 of {{RFC8152}}.